Zoo of Correlation Inequalities in Holography and Beyond: Assumptions and Technical Tools

-To permit some of our later proofs we must first establish, among the aforementioned qualities (e.g.\ EWN), some topological properties of the EWCS.
-In light of our previous comments on the structure of proofs we define an \emph{EWCS admissable class}.
+To permit some of our later proofs we must first establish, among the aforementioned qualities (e.g.\ EWN), some properties of the EWCS.
+In particular, as evidenced in the proof of equation \eqref{eq: simple inequality to prove}, we need to know when a surgically constructed surface, can be used to upper bound a particular correlation measure; that is whether it satisfies the topological requirements of said measure, but is not necessarily a minimal choice.
+Hence we define an \emph{RT admissible class} and \emph{EWCS admissible class}.